Notes and Rests

 Remarks:

-• The usage of arbitrary sequences of accidentals without a reasonable interpretation in CMN (such as #&#) is discouraged.
+- The usage of arbitrary sequences of accidentals without a reasonable interpretation in CMN

-• Chromatic pitch-classes are assumed to be different from alterated diatonic ones, i.e., c# != cis.
+) is discouraged. - Chromatic pitch-classes are assumed to be different from alterated diatonic ones, i.e.,

 Octave